okta/okta-sdk-appauth-android/README.md

 if your **Redirect URI** is `com.okta.example:/callback`, the **AppAuth Redirect Scheme** should be `com.okta.example`.

+#### Chrome Custom Tabs `ERR_UNKNOWN_URL_SCHEME`

+There is a [known issue](https://github.com/okta/okta-sdk-appauth-android/issues/8) when redirecting back to the a URI scheme from the browser via Chrome Custom Tabs.
+This is due to Chrome **not supporting** JavaScript initiated redirects back to native applications.

+To handle this, the lead maintainer of AppAuth proposes the following:
+> Create a web page for your redirect URI that displays an interstitial page with a **Click here to return to app** button.
+[Ian McGinniss (AppAuth-Android Author)](https://github.com/openid/AppAuth-Android/issues/187#issuecomment-285546334)

+There is a working sample application referenced [here](https://github.com/iainmcgin/AppAuth-Demo), where the interstitial page is used to capture the `code` and `state` values from the callback, then redirects the user back to the private-use URI scheme specified by the application.

+The flow should look similar to:
+**Mobile App** > **Redirect to Okta for Authentication** > **Redirect to Interstitial Page** > **Redirect to Mobile App**

+More information on this topic is recorded in [this issue](https://github.com/okta/okta-sdk-appauth-android/issues/8).

 ## Authorization

 First, initialize the Okta AppAuth SDK in the `Activity#onCreate` method of the Activity that you are using to log users into your app.
 In this example, we will call it `LoginActivity`:

 ```java
 // LoginActivity.java

 public class LoginActivity extends Activity {

     private OktaAppAuth mOktaAuth;

     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);

         mOktaAuth = OktaAppAuth.getInstance(this);

         // Do any of your own setup of the Activity
         mOktaAuth.init(
                 this,
                 new OktaAppAuth.OktaAuthListener() {